anasbelbaz/hybrid721/README.md

 # Dao ERC721 Configurator

 This project demonstrates a basic ERC721 use case.
-It comes with a sample contract, tests for that contract, a script that deploys that contract, and code sample to interact with the contract using js and ethers library.
+It comes with a sample contract, tests for that contract, a script that deploys that contract, and code sample to interact with the contract using js.

 Installation: